Who can do an Apprenticeship?

 How often will I meet with my trainer?

-At least every 4 weeks, contact time will be agreed with your employer prior to commencing the Apprenticeship.
+At a minimum, every four weeks.
+Contact time will be agreed with your employer prior to commencing the apprenticeship.

 Why do I need to be observed doing my job?

-Observation is a key method of assessment, the standards you complete as part of your Apprenticeship identifies the tasks your trainer must observe you completing as part of your daily working.
-Observations are always agreed in advance with the Apprentice, the manager/supervisor and the trainer.
+Observation is a key method of assessment.
+The standards specified within your apprenticeship identify the tasks your trainer must observe you completing as part of your daily duties.
+Observations are always agreed in advance with the apprentice, the manager/supervisor and the tutor.